The Best Foods for Eating Well on a Budget

-With so many factors to consider—health, environmental impact, cost, taste—choosing healthy foods can seem like a mission impossible.
-Enter the Good Food on a Tight Budget guide from the Environmental Working Group (EWG).
-This brand new guide, which helps you buy the most budget-friendly, super-healthy eats, comes from the same group that brought us the Dirty Dozen (a compendium of the fruits and vegetables with the most pesticides).
+With so many factors to consider from health to environmental impact, cost, taste and more, choosing healthy foods can seem like a mission impossible.
+Lucky for us, the Environmental Working Group (EWG) has a Good Food on a Tight Budget guide to help.
+This guide, which helps you buy the most budget-friendly, super-healthy eats, comes from the same group that brought us the Dirty Dozen (a compendium of the fruits and vegetables with the highest pesticide residuals).

-To compile this budget guide, which you can find at ewg.org, the EWG analyzed over 1,000 foods, first ranking them for how nutritious they are and then screening them for cost.
+To compile this budget guide, the EWG analyzed over 1,000 foods, first ranking them for how nutritious they are and then screening them for cost.
 Foods that scored high marks were then further screened for three more factors: pesticides, packaging chemicals and how much they were processed.
 The guide is a handy reminder that a healthy diet can be affordable when you focus on whole, unprocessed foods.
 Here are the "best buys" or the most affordable, nutritious options in each food group.

-• Red/Orange: Calabaza (Spanish pumpkin), carrots and tomato juice were the best buys here.
-(Again, the majority of your daily vegetable intake should come from whole vegetables, not juice.)
+- Red/Orange: Pumpkin, carrots and tomato juice were the best buys here.
+Again, the majority of your daily vegetable intake should come from whole vegetables, not juice.

 This list is a good reminder that there are many healthy options out there.
 Take advantage of the variety and get cooking!

-• Beans & More: The most common beans made the list as best buys—black beans, black-eyed peas, chickpeas, lentils, pinto and red kidney beans.
-And with good reason: they're high in protein and fiber and deliver a decent amount of iron.
+- Beans & Eggs: The most common beans made the list as best buys: black beans, black-eyed peas, chickpeas, lentils, pinto and red kidney beans.
+And with good reason, they're high in protein and fiber and deliver a decent amount of iron.
 Eggs also fit the bill as a best buy.

-• Meat: Turkey—don’t save turkey just for Thanksgiving.
+- Meat: Don't save turkey just for Thanksgiving.
 It's a bargain year-round, says the EWG.

-milk are still a thrifty choice, according to the EWG, but not a "best buy."
+- Milk: Dry milk is the best buy when you consider price.
+Regular (fluid) milk is still a thrifty choice, according to the EWG, but not a "best buy."